Insei/fmap/Readme.md

 FMap is a simple library for working with structs as map of fields.
 Switch case and reflect based.

 # Description
-FMap creates new map with filed names as key and with fmap.Field(reflect.StructField) values.
+FMap creates new map with filed names as key and with fmap.Field implementations.
 This is unsafe library, be careful while use.

-fmap.IField has default and some advanced methods:
+fmap.Field has default and some advanced methods:
 * Default (for interacting with reflect.StructField values)
 ```
 GetName() string